-This Assistant Governor Basics textbook is partly extracted from RI online Learning Center.
-Please visit the Rotary's Learning Center for further information needed on the Rotary website: Rotary.org.
+This Assistant Governor Basics textbook is partly extracted from the Assistant Governor's Learning plan at Rotary's Learning Center.
+Please visit the Learning Center for further information needed at My Rotary.

-Translating Committee Rotary Centre in Thailand December 2023
+Translating Committee Rotary Centre in Thailand February 2025